 - Permit Status: Only permits with the status of Effective, Administratively Continued, or Expired are included in the dashboard.

-- Major/Non-Major Status: Both major and minor (non-major) facilities are included in the dashboard.
+- Major/Non-Major Status: Both major and non-major facilities are included in the dashboard.

 - Permit Version: Only the current version of the permit is included in the dashboard.